aullman/opentok-meet/README.md

 * chrome (stable, beta, unstable)
 * firefox (stable, beta, unstable)

-These tests are also run in the cloud with every commit and every pull request using [Travis-CI](travis-ci.org), [BrowserStack Automate](browserstack.com/automate) and [Sauce Labs](https://saucelabs.com/).
+These tests are also run in the cloud with every commit and every pull request using [Travis-CI](travis-ci.org) and [Sauce Labs](https://saucelabs.com/).